marlonecobos/rangemap/README.md

 ##### Using only occurrences

-Following there is an example in wich administrative areas will be selected using only occurrences.
-The *rangemap\_explore* function will be used for obtainig a first visualization of the species distributional range.
+Following there is an example in which administrative areas will be selected using only occurrences.
+The *rangemap\_explore* function will be used for obtaining a first visualization of the species distributional range.

 ``` r
 # data from GBIF for this species was downloaded in the first example